 Click Energy also offers its consumers in Queensland some fantastic rates.
 As a matter of fact, their 11¢ solar power retailer-funded feed-in tariff in Queensland is so far the best in the country.

 And with the advent of solar energy battery storage solutions, users can now produce and store within their own homes the excess electricity produced so it can be used any time of the day, even when the sun is not shining.

 Solar Power FITs in NSW

-In what appears to be a deliberate attempt to push consumers in New South Wales to adopt solar battery storage, as well as a lock-in of long-term deals with key retailers, the state’s pricing regulator in September last year slashed the value of solar energy feed in tariffs.
+In what appears to be a deliberate attempt to push consumers in New South Wales to adopt solar battery storage, as well as a lock-in of long-term deals with key retailers, the state’s pricing regulator in September last year slashed the value of solar energy feed-in tariffs.

-The Independent Pricing and Regulatory Tribunal (IPART) had earlier announced in its draft determination that the average tariff endorsed—which is voluntary for electricity retailers in the state, had been reduced by 14 per cent to a minimal average of 4.8c/kWh, the lowest FIT in Australia.
+The Independent Pricing and Regulatory Tribunal (IPART) had earlier announced in its draft determination that the average tariff endorsed—which is voluntary for electricity retailers in the state, had been reduced by 14 per cent to a minimum average of 4.8c/kWh, the lowest FIT in Australia.

 This move is poised to significantly affect the over 3,000 households that install rooftop solar in NSW each month, and also provides a forecast of the kind of tariff that awaits about 160,000 households on premium FITs when the current tariffs are terminated at the end of 2016.

 In a bid to justify the slash from an average of 5.6c/kWh in 2014, the IPART based the cut on the drop in wholesale electricity prices which are as a result of the proliferation of solar PV as well as the decline in costly peak pricing activities.

 The Independent Pricing and Regulatory Tribunal conclude that investment in rooftop solar panels has significantly helped to cut down the amount of daybreak peak pricing activities in NSW besides lowering the average peak demand levels by 8 per cent.